wp-plugins/wp-spamshield/readme.txt

 * Added additional info to spam logging for improved diagnostics.
 * Added shortcodes for implementing contact form.
 * Added shortcodes for displaying spam stats.
-* Added display of number of spam per day blocked to admin.
+* Added display of the average number of spam comments blocked per day to the admin dashboard.

 Forked from WP-SpamFree Version 2.1.1.0, 10/10/13